microsoft/ContextualSP/README.md

 ## Demo

-You could also host a demo page using the following command:
+You could also host a demo page using the following command using a well-trained archived model (e.g. `checkpoints_sparc/sparc_concat_model/model.tar.gz`):

 - Under Linux
 ```bash